 Sewer Billing Department

-The sewer department mails quarterly sewer rental bills on March 31, June 30, September 30 and December 31.
+The sewer department mails quarterly sewer rental bills on approximately January 15th, April 15th, July 15th, and October 15th.
 All owners of properties connected to the public sewer system are required to pay a quarterly sewer service rental charge to Plymouth Township.

 The sewer billing period is based on approximately ninety days of water usage.
 Rents paid after thirty days are subject to a 10% penalty plus interest.
 If a Plymouth property owner does not pay their sewer rent by June of the year after which it is originally due, a lien will be placed against the property.
 Continued non-payment could result in a shutoff of water to the property